UBC-MDS/DSCI-532_2024_12_bigmac/README.md

 **Features include:**

-- **Global Map View:** Spot economic trends at a glance.
-Highlights countries with data, showing the latest Big Mac Index and minimum wage summaries.
+- **Global Map** to show the big mac per hour in different countries.
+I used color density to indicate the levels of big mac per hour by countries so that ppl can have a clear understanding of global economic purchasing power comparison at a glance.
-- **Dynamic Time Series Plots:** Track Big Mac price and minimum wage trends in selected country over selected years.
+- **Time Series** Plots of Big Mac per hour in selected country over selected years to show the change in purchasing power of a specific country.
-- **Buying Power Calculator:** Calculates how many Big Macs an hour of minimum wage can buy in the selected country over selected years.
+- **Time series plot** of big mac price and minimum wage trend of select country over selected year.
-- **Inflation Adjustment Toggle:** Adjusts historical prices for inflation.
-- **Currency Conversion Option:** Views prices in local currency or USD.
+- **Bar Chart of Medium** hourly wage in USD across countries in selected time period to compare the wage level across countries.

 We've crafted this tool using Dash to offer a user-friendly and visually compelling way to navigate economic data.